DanielSiepmann/own-nixpkgs/readme.rst

 List of manual needed changes for various reasons.

-* Allow gdm3 to use xsessions as login.
+* Use xdm as display manager, or: Allow gdm3 to use xsessions as login.
   Add the following content as `/usr/share/xsessions/xsession.desktop`::

       [Desktop Entry]